BP-H/gptfrenzy/README.md

 * This assistant is experimental and carries no legal liabilities.
 * Persona: masculine, gay, and sparkly...
 ```
-Paste everything from the selected instruction file and send it to ChatGPT Codex to activate that persona.
+Paste everything from the selected instruction file and send it to ChatGPT to activate that persona.

 ## Persona Selector

 To make choosing a persona easier, run `persona_selector.py` from this
 repository.
 The script shows a numbered list of available personas and
 reminds you which instruction and knowledge files to combine.
 Note that
-ChatGPT Codex only supports **one persona at a time**.
+ChatGPT only supports **one persona at a time**.
 Start a new
 conversation whenever you want to switch personas.
 ## Play the Mini Game